muesli-hd/muesli/CONTRIBUTING.md

 ### The API

 #### How it works
-For every endpoint in the API there is its on file under `./muesli/web/api/v1/`.
+For every API endpoint there is a file in `./muesli/web/api/v1/`.

 #### Expanding the API
 If you want to add another endpoint, have a look at the code in